Indonesia–Madagascar relations

 Indonesia–Madagascar relations spans for over a millennium, since the ancestors of the people of Madagascar sailed across the Indian Ocean from the Nusantara Archipelago back in 8th or 9th century AD.
-Indonesia has an embassy in Antananarivo, while Madagascar does not have an accreditation to Indonesia.
+Indonesia has an embassy in Antananarivo, while Madagascar accredits its embassy in Tokyo to Indonesia.
 It was announced in December 2017 that Madagascar would be opening an embassy in Jakarta in 2018, however, the embassy was never opened.
+Both countries are members of the Non-Aligned Movement.

 Both countries share the same ethnolinguistic link, in which both national languages and ethnic groups are part of the Austronesian language family and Austronesian peoples, respectively.

 History

 The historical links between the Nusantara Archipelago and Madagascar took place during the Srivijaya era.
 It is suggested that the empire contributes to the population of Madagascar 6,600 km to the south-west.
 Austronesian peoples' migration to Madagascar is estimated to have happened around 830 AD.
 According to an extensive new mitochondrial DNA study, native Malagasy people today can likely trace their genetic heritage back to 30 different mothers from Indonesia.
 Malagasy contains loan words from Sanskrit, all with local linguistic modifications via Javanese or Malay, hint that Madagascar may have been colonized by settlers from the Srivijaya empire.
 At that time the Srivijayan maritime empire was expanding their maritime trade network.

 The trace of linguistic links is evidence in similar words shared between Malagasy language and Indonesian.
 Some similar words such as hand: ˈtananə (Malagasy), tangan (Malay); skin:ˈhoditra (Malagasy), kulit (Malay); white: ˈfotsy (Malagasy), putih (Malay); island: nosy (Malagasy), nusa (Javanese).

 The Malagasy people have genetic links to various Maritime Southeast Asian ethnic groups, particularly from southern Borneo.
 Parts of the Malagasy language are sourced from the Ma'anyan language with loan words from Sanskrit, with all the local linguistic modifications via Javanese or Malay language.
 As the Ma'anyan and Dayak people are not a sailor and were dry-rice cultivators while some Malagasy are wet rice farmers, it is likely that they are carried by the Javanese and Malay people in their trading fleets, as labor or slaves.